Hover-zoom for buyer's agents: a listing-photo inspection checklist

 Appliance age.
 Model labels and control panels are often readable at full zoom.
 You can sometimes tell a fridge is fifteen years old from the photo alone.

-Staging is fine (it’s standard practice), but sometimes staging is used to hide rather than showcase.
+Staging is fine — it’s standard practice.
+But sometimes staging is used to hide rather than showcase.
 Zoom-worthy tells:

 - Rugs positioned to cover exactly the floor area you’d want to inspect